Matsukawa 松川 (2015 Winter)

 Once bring seated, i was greeted with hotel towls and a small cup of Shisho (Perilla) tea.
 It taste very clean and have a savory hint.

-Matsutake was served in the last season, and now it is the best time to eat crab.
+Now it is the best time to eat crab.
 Taiza crab, considered the king of crab in Japan, is no doubt the best feast in early winter.
 In the crab shell, there were chock full of fresh crab meat, crab roes and crab meat.
 In the front was grilled crab leg, and Matsukawa-san took out the meat inside for us.
 The quality of the crab was no doubt the best of the best - fresh and juicy, the crab roe were crunchy, and the entire dish left a incredible sweet and umami aftertaste.

 Two of my favorite ingredients in one dish, drooling.
 The glutinous rice was perfect steamed to a soft and smooth texture, sea urchin was slightly grilled on surface to better match the warm rice underneath, and the caviar gives a hint of mild salinity and creamy maritime aftertaste.